Examples for .NET

 TrueConfSDKAndroid.Init(this);

-- iOS part: In the
+- iOS Part: In the

 AppDelegate

-class, within theFinishedLaunching
+class, theFinishedLaunching

-is called, passing the currentUIApplication
+method, passing the currentUIApplication

 for subsequent initialization: